mantidproject/mantid/docs/source/release/v5.1.0/framework.rst

 ------
 - A list of spectrum numbers can be got by calling getSpectrumNumbers on a workspace.
 For example: spec_nums = ws.getSpectrumNumbers()
+- Property.units now attempts to encode with windows-1252 if utf-8 fails.
+- Property.unitsAsBytes has been added to retrieve the raw bytes from the units string.

 Bugfixes
 --------